sokorototo/worleyjs/README.md

 ##### Basic.

 - The `crests` property defines how many `"spots"` there are in the texture.
 - The `threshold` argument dictates how far the slope of a crest extends.
+It is optional and when not passed a value is calculated using the `width`, `height` and `crests` values.
   - <img src="https://github.com/sokorototo/worley-noise/blob/master/media/moving.gif?raw=true" style="zoom: 50%;" />  # Threshold as it changes from 120 to 30
 - The `seed` argument is an array of 4 numbers which are seed to the RNG of the Texture.